rollorama/listorama/README.md

 * **Tables**</br>
   The main page of *Listorama* displays a list of data tables that we can work with.</br>
-  To create a new data table, click on the *New Table* button, and assign a unique name to the table.
+  To create a new data table, we click on the *New Table* button, and assign a unique name to the table.
 For example, **cities**.</br>
   The new table now appears in the Tables list.</br>
   Each table comes with a number of optional fields that can be updated, such as **Table Description**.</br>
-  To update these fields, click on the table name.
+  To update these fields, we click on the table name.
 A window containing table-level fields is displayed for editing.</br>
   There are also some informational fields displayed, such as **Table creation date**.
 These are updated automatically.</br>

 * **Structures**</br>
   Our next step is to populate our table with data records.</br>
-  To do so, we need to define the format of fields - or data structure - of the table.</br>
+  To do so, we need to define the format of fields, or *data structure*, of the table.</br>

   By default, each table is created with a **key** (*id*) and **value** (*description*) field.</br>
-  If all we need is a simple key-value reference table, we can start populating the table with data by clicking on the *Records* option.</br>
+  If all we need is a simple key-value reference table, we can start populating the table with data.</br>
+  To do so, click on the *Records* option in the table row.</br>

-  If we need to define more fields to the table data structure, we click on the *Structure* option in the table row.</br>
+  If we need to define more fields to the table data structure, click on the *Structure* option in the table row.</br>
-  Defined table fields are stored in a central data field repository.</br>
+  Defined table fields are stored in a central data field repository, so all we need to do is search the repository,</br>
-  All we need to do is search the repository and assign an existing field to the table.</br>
+  and assign an existing field to the table.</br>

   If we need to define a new field that does not exist in the repository, click on the *New field* button.</br>
   After defining the field name and other attributes, the new field is stored in the repository, and assigned to the table structure.</br>